European Union releases €650 000 in humanitarian aid to help communities affected by recent cyclones and floods in Vietnam

-Furthermore, the EU has activated the Copernicus Emergency Management Service to produce satellite-based emergency maps, which will support the delivery and coordination of the humanitarian response.
+Furthermore, upon request from the Vietnam Disaster and Dyke Management Authority VDDMA, the EU rapidly activated on October 11th the Copernicus Emergency Management Service to produce satellite-based emergency maps, which is already supporting central & local authorities and humanitarian agencies in the delivery and coordination of the humanitarian response.

 In the past, the EU has also provided humanitarian aid in response to earlier disasters in the country.
 Last year, in the aftermath of the deadly cyclone Yagi, the EU provided €800,000 in humanitarian assistance to help the affected population in Vietnam.